Multi-Agent Environments for Vehicle Routing Problems: The MAEnvs4VRP Library Architecture

+Each MAEnvs4VRP environment consists of four fundamental functional modules: Instance Generator, Observations Generator, Agent Selector, and Rewards classes (Fig. \ref{env_fig}).
+Each module operates autonomously, overseeing a crucial aspect of the environment's dynamics.
+This modular architecture, inspired by the principles of separation of concerns, simplifies experimentation, troubleshooting, and the expansion of individual components without compromising system stability.
+As a result, MAEnvs4VRP enables controlled exploration of aspects such as partial observability, reward shaping, and agent coordination strategies.

-\textbf{Instance Generator Class.} This module is responsible for the definition of the problem's sample space and the generation of instances.
-It allows for fast exploration of new instance distributions and straightforward adoption of standard benchmark instance data commonly used to evaluate VRP solvers.
-This aims at narrowing the gap between test beds for algorithm benchmarking used in RL and OR communities, \cite{Accorsi20222}, allowing a more objective performance comparison on a common ground.
+\textbf{Instance Generator Class.} The instance generation module defines the problem’s sample space and provides reproducible mechanisms for producing environment instances.
+It enables the rapid exploration of new instance distributions and the straightforward adoption of standard benchmark instance data commonly used to evaluate VRP solvers.
+This aims to narrow the gap between test beds for algorithm benchmarking used in RL and OR communities \cite{Accorsi20222}, allowing for a more objective performance comparison on common ground.

-For each environment, we provide three implementations: \begin{itemize} \item \texttt{ToyInstanceGenerator} - generates a small toy instance for environment testing and debugging; \item \texttt{InstanceGenerator} - random instance generator, following, whenever possible, the sample space definition of a seminal paper for the particular VRP problem.
-Using this generator, we provide test and validation instance sets; \item \texttt{BenchmarkInstanceGenerator} - reads and parses standard OR community test benchmark instances into our environment instance data format; \end{itemize}

-Alongside methods handling the described functionalities, these classes include the \texttt{augment\_generate\_instance} method, which simplifies the addition of instance augmentations, allowing for the exploration of symmetries within the generated environments.
-Augmentation techniques have been successfully applied during training and inference to enhance policy and solutions quality (e.g. \cite{kwon2020pomo, kim2022sym, LI2024124514}).